 Discuss an accomplishment or event, formal or informal that marked your transition from childhood to adulthood within your culture, community, or family.

-I have grown up watching my father work hard and come up with solutions for every problem in any aspect of life;he’s my idol and inspiration.
-When he decided to start an Ammonia manufacturing unit, I decided that I would not let this opportunity to work with my father go and help him in every way possible.
-So, I did whatever little I could do that would make work a little easy or fast for him.
-With lot of dedication, determination and hard work my father made sure the Ammonia manufacturing unit was ready to run.
+I have grown up watching my father work hard and come up with solutions for every problem in any aspect of life.He’s my ideal and inspiration.
+When he decided to start an Ammonia manufacturing unit, I decided that I would not miss this opportunity to work with my father and would help him in every way possible.
+I did whatever I could; collecting information and doing several other things that would make his work a little easy or fast for him.
+Through his dedicated efforts, determination and hard work, my father made sure the Ammonia manufacturing unit was ready to run.

 It was decided that the opening ceremony would be a grand affair with lot of people being invited to see and tour our manufacturing unit.
-Since it is a family business, everyone was allotted with their share of work.
-This was the first time that my father had entrusted a complete task to me, alone and without any supervision,I was more than excited but it dint last long because I was designated only to take care of the guests in the factory, inform them about the safety measures to be followed and even fill them in about the process of converting ammonia gas to liquid ammonia.
+Since it was a family business, every family member was entrusted with a specific responsibility.
+This was the first time that my father had entrusted a complete task to me alone, without any supervision.My job was to take care of the guests in the factory, inform them about the safety measures to be followed and even fill them in about the process of converting ammonia gas to liquid ammonia.

-I felt that this was the most futile work and I have been given this because maybe my father did not trust me enough.
-Even though disappointed and disinterested with the assigned work, I dint want to bother my father when he’s already worried about lot of other things that needed his attention.
-So, I started talking to the chemical experts appointed in the factory about Ammonia, how is it made?
+Compared to other works, I felt that the task given to me was not that important.
+I began thinking that my father didn’t trust me enough to give me a bigger responsibility.
+On one hand, I was disappointed and disinterested with the assigned work, but on the other hand, I didn’t want to bother my father as he was already worried about several of other things that needed his attention.
+I started a conversation with the chemical experts appointed in the factory about Ammonia.
+I asked them how is it made?
 What are its uses?
 Why ammonia?
-The conversion process, working, precautions and its effects if not handled properly gave me a clear picture of potential danger if anything goes wrong.
-Surprisingly, I was interested the moment I started enquiring and I know the complete working of our manufacturing unit.
-I slowly understood why my father gave this as duty to me, I know our manufacturing unit inside out and working and safety rules by-heart by now.
+Knowing about the conversion process, working, precautions and its effects if not handled properly gave me a clear picture of potential danger if anything went wrong.
+Surprisingly, the moment I discovering these things, my interest increased and I became aware the complete working of our manufacturing unit.
+I slowly understood and marvelled at my father’s wisdom for deligating to me this task due to which I now know our manufacturing unit inside out along with the working and safety rules.

-On the day of opening ceremony I interacted with a lot of people, showed them around andenlightened everyone with small fun facts and actual working of the manufacturing unit with safety precautions.
-That day I understood that no work is small,everything plays an important role in the bigger picture and my father took a very big decision by letting me handle the guests, I had to entertain them and make sure they were comfortable but followed the safety guidelines and at the same time I had to explain about the work process with patience and zeal.
+On the day of opening ceremony I interacted with a lot of people, showed them around while amusing themwith small fun facts and actual working of the manufacturing unit and most importantly, the safety precautions.
+That day was an unforgettable day for me as I understood that no work is small.Everything plays an important role in the bigger picture and my father took a very great decision by letting me handle the guests.
+I had to entertain them and make sure they were comfortable but followed the safety guidelines and at the same time I had to explain about the work process with patience and zeal.